Alternative Dispute Resolution

 - CADR manages the Judiciary’s Purchase of Service contract with the community mediation centers for mediation services

-- CADR offers ADR-related training to state and county employees
+- CADR offers ADR-related training to Hawaii State and City and County employees

 Why does the Court offer ADR?